nikist97/Python-DataStructures/README.md

 # Abstract Data Structures and Algorithms-Python

+##_The repository contains implementations for some of the most famous data structures, algorithms and applications of those algorithms_

 ### Abstract Data Structures in Python

-**_Implementation for a Stack, a Queue, a Binary Search Tree, a Max Binary Heap, a Min Binary Heap and a Priority Queue in Python_** <br>
+**_Implementation for Stack, Queue, Binary Search Tree, Max Binary Heap, Min Binary Heap, Priority Queue and Graph in Python_** <br>
 **All of these are located in the AbstractDataStructures.py module** <br><br>

 - **_Stack (First-In-Last-Out)_** <br>